Insight | Japanese Netsuke

 Different Types of Netsuke

-Whilst we mentioned there are different materials and different subjects there are also different types of Netsuke and by types, we mean how the object is carved for example if it is flat or hollowed out.
-Below we have compiled a list of the different types of Netsuke on the market.
+Whilst we mentioned there are different materials and different subjects, there are also different types of Netsuke, and by types, we mean how the object is carved, for example, if it is flat or hollowed out.
+Below, we have compiled a list of the different types of Netsuke on the market.
 If you are a keen collector, you may collect a certain material, subject and type for example a 3-dimensional sculpted animal netsuke made of boxwood.
-As there are a huge amount on available it would make a considerable collection if you were to collect that type alone.
+As there is a huge amount available, it would make a considerable collection if you were to collect that type alone.
 Please see the list below.

 - Kagamibuta-netsuke 鏡蓋根付 – Shaped like the Japanese confectionary Manju but with a metal disc to the centre serving as a lid to a shallow bowl beneath.